identity-fraud/9CT2-Unity_Project/PROJECT_DOCUMENTATION.md

 To fulfill the need of entertainment through a game that has fun and repeatable gameplay that makes people come back to play every time.

 ### Problem Statement:
-Many games focus too much on graphics but present subpar and boring graphics, even the story is left out sometimes and gets rushed and ends up with some predictable storyline.
+Many games focus too much on graphics and end up presenting subpar and predictable storyline.

 ### Skill Development
 To gain the skill required to create this kind of game I will need to use the Unity game engine and learn how to use it through Mr Scott's Unity Course.